konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 | ------ | -------------- | ------------- | ----------------------- |
 | <ul><li>Data scientists: Working directly with data engineers to convert experimentation code into repeatable scripts/jobs.
 Working with software engineers to identify markers for data engineers<li>Data engineers: Working with data scientists and software engineers to manage inputs/outputs<li>Software engineers: Working with data engineers to automate model integration into application code.
 Implementing post-deployment metrics gathering</ul> | <ul><li>Data pipeline gathers data automatically<li>Retraining triggered automatically based on production metrics<li>Compute managed<li>Experiment results tracked<li>Both training code and resulting models are version controlled</ul> | <ul><li>Automatic Release<li>Scoring Script is version controlled with tests<li>Release managed by continuous integration and CI/CD pipeline</ul> | <ul><li>Unit and Integration tests for each model release<li>Less reliant on data scientist expertise to implement model<li>Application code has unit/integration tests</ul> |

+#### Azure Machine Learning perspective

 <img src="docs/images/level4-azureml.png" width-500 /><br/>

+By collections metrics and logs in Azure Monitor and Azure Application Insights, you can judge if deployed model performs well or not and system performance is enough or not.
+Although often people judgement intervenes, you can trigger retraining pipeline automatically.

+When deploying new model into existing inference endpoint, you can use blue-green deployment to control traffics into production inference endpoint before rolling new model out completely.

 ---

 ## Summary

+We introduced a concept of MLOps maturity model and explained the architecture and product features of Microsoft Technologies (Azure Machine Learning and GitHub) in each maturity levels.
+We also discussed the challenges and what's next items for each maturity levels.

 ## About the author